JoshuaKGoldberg/bingo/packages/site/src/content/docs/blog/your-first-bingo-template.md

 ### 2. Runner File

 Bingo templates provide their own CLI to use instead of `bingo`.
+That way end-users don't need to install any Bingo dependencies, just the template.

-Create one in an `index.js` file with the following content:
+Create an `index.js` file with the following content:

 ```js title="index.js"
 #!/usr/bin/env node